If I can’t find my dream home in Venice, FL, I can go to Naples instead. Pronto, pronto!

 Now we are in the year 2016.
 Venice and Naples have almost the same size (about 20,000 + over 300,000 in the surrounding county), both have a historic downtown area, both cities have an airport.
 Both cities have a fishing pier, where you can fish for free.
 No license is required!
 You can rent equipment and buy bait directly on the pier.
 How wonderful.
 Both cities also have a beautiful beach.

-Naples became one of the wealthiest cities in the United States, with the sixth highest per capita income in America, and the second highest proportion of millionaires per capita in the US.
+Naples became one of the wealthiest cities in the United States, with the sixth-highest per capita income in America, and the second-highest proportion of millionaires per capita in the US.
 Real estate is among the most expensive in the country, with houses on sale for in excess of $40 million.
 “Mamma Mia!
-Materialmente impossibile!”
+Materialmente impossible!”
 That makes a difference.
 We will look at some Venice Real Estate numbers a little later, but those numbers are outrageous.

 Can you guess who has bought a second, third or fourth home in Naples?
 Here they are.
 What does Venice have in store?
 Yes, only (only?)
 Stephen King (on Casey Key).
 But that’s okay.
 One celebrity is better than none.

 What else is different: Naples appears to be more “upscale,” Venice more “laid back.”
 The shops are more sophisticated in Naples, and they carry more expensive items.
 Venice is more “laid back,” offering more “regular” stuff.
 Naples has an exciting nightlife, in Venice, they roll up the sidewalks at 10 pm.
 Naples has upscale restaurants, Venice has restaurants, too.
 However, here comes the whopper: the same amount of money that gets you a small single-family home in Venice buys you probably a nice one-car garage in Naples.